lunadragnstar/minecolonies/src/main/java/com/minecolonies/coremod/colony/README.md

 The Colony Manager system (as a whole) is a server- and client- side system that provides permanent residency for data structures and systems to manage colonies, removing dependence on Minecraft world chunks or entities being loaded.

-Colony Manager uses a hybrid type of 'proxy' Model/View pattern combined with a subscriber model, where Colony-related objects that exist on the server side and are mirrored as 'View' objects to interested clients.
+Colony Manager uses a hybrid type of 'proxy' Model/View pattern combined with a subscriber citizenModel, where Colony-related objects that exist on the server side and are mirrored as 'View' objects to interested clients.
 View objects provide read-only access to data about the mirrored object, and methods that would mutate the object instead initiate a request to the server.